-Marking 45 years in 2016, the National Immigration Project has persistently promoted justice and equality of treatment in all areas of immigration law, the criminal justice system, and social policies related to immigration.
-We provide technical assistance and support to legal practitioners, immigrant communities, community-based organizations, and all advocates seeking to advance the rights of noncitizens.
+For 47 years, the National Immigration Project has persistently promoted justice and equality of treatment in all areas of immigration law, the criminal justice system, and policies related to immigration.
+We provide technical assistance and support to legal practitioners, immigrant communities, community-based organizations, and all advocates seeking and working to advance the rights of noncitizens.
 Since its founding, the National Immigration Project has served as a progressive source for cutting-edge, advocacy-oriented legal support on issues critical to immigrant rights.
 Our success is built upon the membership and tax-deductible contributions of thousands of supporters nationwide.

 Join the National Immigration Project and gain access to Listservs, Technical Assistance, and receive a $200 discount on Kurzban's Immigration Law Sourcebook, 15th ed.